DaBlick/Hierarchical-Observer-Pattern/README.md

 	    }
 	}

-Similar to the observer pattern, when the `ListObservable` calls its notifyObservers() method, the overriding update() method in the `PlayerApp` class will be called and the information will be displayed by the observer.
-The `PlayerApp` class also allows the user to get the name of the app and the number of times that the app has been notified by an observable.
+Similar to the observer pattern, when `ListObservable` calls notifyObservers(), the overriding update() method in `PhoneApp` will be called and the information will be displayed. `PhoneApp` allows the user to get the name of the app and number of updates that the app received.

 The example program involves 3 apps (observers) being notified of changes in the phone's `ContactList`.

-First, we initialize the observers or in this case, the `PhoneApp` objects.
+First, we initialize the observers or in this case, the `PhoneApp`s.

         PhoneApp appA = new PhoneApp("System App");
         PhoneApp appB = new PhoneApp("Email App");
         PhoneApp appC = new PhoneApp("Garbage Bin App");

-The `PhoneApp`'s parameter is a `String` that is the app's name. `AppA` is an example of a phone app that you open when calling a contact, `appB` is an email app example that observes the contacts and can be notified of any emails tied to that phone number. `AppC` is a utility app example that is informed of contacts that are removed from the list.
+`PhoneApp`'s parameter is a `String` that is the app's name. `AppA` is an example of a phone app that you open when calling a contact, `appB` is an email app example that observes the contacts and can be notified of any emails tied to that phone number. `AppC` is a utility app example that is informed of contacts that are removed from the list.

-Next, we initialize the `ContactsList` and the reference objects to the observables in the `ContactsList`.
+Next, we initialize `ContactsList` and reference objects to the observables in `ContactsList`.

         ContactsList contactsList = new ContactsList("User");
         ListObservable mainObservable = contactsList.getMainObservable();